Wine Wisdom for the Holiday Season (From a Michelin-Honored Sommelier)

 Years ago we had a party where guests brought wines hidden in paper bags.
 Everybody ranked them from best to worst—luckily just before someone hip-checked the table and spilled most of them in a cacophonous cabernet waterfall.

 The winner?
 That’s been lost to time.
 But the loser is still burned into our taste buds: a stemmy kitchen sponge of a wine made from muscadine grapes.

 So, this holiday season, as we’re buying bottles for special occasions and gifts for people important to us, we should probably turn to the pinot pros for help in avoiding our own muscadine melee.
 We tapped Victoria James to show us how to wine and dine our guests with only the best this year.
-She’s featured in the most recent issue of Flamingo, and if you haven’t read it, her story is an inspiration: at one time the youngest master sommelier in the world; beverage director at Cote, a Korean steakhouse with a location in Miami; and winner of a special honor from the Michelin Guide.
+She’s featured in the 2022 Fall/Winter Explore Issue of Flamingo, and if you haven’t read it, her story is an inspiration: at one time the youngest master sommelier in the world; beverage director at Cote, a Korean steakhouse with a location in Miami; and winner of a special honor from the Michelin Guide.

 Holiday dinners, often a mix of meats and sides brought by dinner guests, can be an especially difficult meal to pair with wine.
 Turkey dictates a white or light red, while the richness of the gravy-covered mashed potatoes demands something else entirely.
 My go-to for as long as I can remember is a Beaujolais Nouveau, and while it’s fruity and cheap—and supposed to be good this year—it’s unlikely anyone at Christmas dinner, even that family member who’s apt to indulge in the whole bottle, will say it’s their favorite.